fattyageboy/berthcare/project-documentation/mvp.md

 **What It Does:**

-- Smartphone/tablet app for home care nurses and aides
+- Smartphone/tablet app for home care caregivers and aides
 - Document during the visit, not back at office
 - Works offline, syncs when connected
 - Pre-populated templates for common visit types (wound care, medication management, ADL assessment, safety check)